Brick Court Chambers

 We are committed to promoting access to the legal profession and to the Bar, in particular by students who are underrepresented at the Bar.
 Initiatives organised by chambers to promote social mobility, as well as activities of individual members of chambers, are described in the Social Mobility section of our Equality & Diversity page.

-Brick Court is also one of six commercial sets that have jointly created a mentoring scheme to support and encourage individuals from underrepresented groups to pursue a career as a barrister.
-Further details of the scheme are here under the heading MENTORING SCHEME.
+Brick Court is one of six commercial sets that jointly founded a mentoring scheme to support and encourage individuals from underrepresented groups to pursue a career as a barrister.
+We are very proud that the scheme has now been adopted by COMBAR (the Commercial Bar Association) and is open to tens of commercial sets of Chambers.

 We will consider requests for sponsorship by university societies (or similar organisations), prioritising applications that seek to contribute to promoting access to the Bar for groups of people who are underrepresented in the practice areas in which Brick Court is active.
-The sponsorship application form for 2021-22 is here.
+Details of this scheme are here.

-In addition, as of 2019, Brick Court is pleased to be sponsoring a travel bursary to support students in financial need who reach the national final of the mock trial competition for 15-18 year olds organised by the charity Young Citizens as part of its SmartLaw initiative.
+In addition, Brick Court sponsors a travel bursary to support students in financial need who reach the national final of the mock trial competition for 15-18 year olds organised by the charity Young Citizens as part of its SmartLaw initiative.

 • Pro bono work